fifc/yos/docs/Building Newlib.md

-Building the Newlib C library for BareMetal OS
+Building the Newlib C library for NuOS
 ==============================================

 Introduction
 ------------

-This document contains the instructions necessary to build the [Newlib](http://sourceware.org/newlib/) C library for BareMetal OS.
+This document contains the instructions necessary to build the [Newlib](http://sourceware.org/newlib/) C library for NuOS.
 The latest version of Newlib as of this writing is 2.4.0

-Newlib gives BareMetal OS access to the standard set of C library calls like `printf()`, `scanf()`, `memcpy()`, etc.
+Newlib gives NuOS access to the standard set of C library calls like `printf()`, `scanf()`, `memcpy()`, etc.

 These instructions are for executing on a 64-bit Linux host.
 Building on a 64-bit host saves us from the steps of building a cross compiler.
 The latest distribution of Ubuntu was used while writing this document.